 Sorry for the delay getting the rest of this tutorial up!
 Getting our holiday card done ate my brain for the last 2 months.
+If you missed it, part 1 of this tutorial is here.
 Ok, so back to making Moana’s top…

 I made the top as a tube top with a shirred back piece.